STUDY ABROAD PROGRAMS

 Students study at Mycenae, reside at Argos and Nafplion, where they immerse in the local culture, entertainment, and shopping, and participate in organized field trips and study tours all over mainland Greece and the islands in the weekends.
 These intensive study abroad programs offer an unparalleled experience for students to spend a semester, Maymester, or a summer month in one of the most spectacular regions of Greece, study and travel all over mainland Greece and the islands, while doing hands-on archeological work and learning basic skills that will serve them regardless of major and career.
 The enthusiastic comments of participating students and senior administrators attest to the quality and effectiveness of our study abroad programs (http://acamycenae.org/greek-experience).

-The Melathron Center has organized and hosted thematic short-term summer study abroad programs tailored for other institutions (Dickinson College, Pennsylvania Academy of the Fine Arts), and is currently designing a new study abroad programs in Greece: “HERMES: Global Studies in Ancient & Modern Diplomacy” for the Institute of World Politics (TBA).
+The Melathron Center has organized and hosted thematic short-term summer study abroad programs tailored for other institutions (Dickinson College, Pennsylvania Academy of the Fine Arts), and is currently designing a new graduate study abroad program in Greece: “HERMES: Global Studies in Ancient & Modern Diplomacy” for the Institute of World Politics (July 2022).

 TRAVEL PROGRAMS & ARCHAEOLOGICAL TOURISM